AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/send-alert.md

     >
     >Be sure to use the **Send Alert Info** token in your email.

 1. Select the alert recipient.
-You can pick Sales Owner or Account Owner.
+You can pick [!UICONTROL Sales Owner] or [!UICONTROL Account Owner].

     ![](assets/four-2.png)